Five things to know: TPC Deere Run

 Noted Vernon Kelly, president of the TOUR’s Golf Course Properties division when TPC Deere Run opened in 2000, “I have been involved with every TPC as far as sites.
 This is certainly one of the best, if not the best, I’ve ever seen.
 From the time we saw that property, the project took on a new meaning.”

 TPC Deere Run is known for allowing low scores.
-Half of the 22 winners on the course have matched or exceeded 20 under par on the par-71 track, which is open to the public.
+More than half of the 23 winners on the course have matched or exceeded 20-under par on the par-71 track, which is open to the public.

-That includes 2018 champion Michael Kim, who finished with a 27-under 257 that is the seventh-lowest score in TOUR history.
+That includes 2018 champion Michael Kim, who finished with a 27-under 257, the seventh-lowest score in TOUR history.

 Kim won by a tournament-record eight shots, a genuine runaway victory at a course where exciting finishes have been the norm.
 Seven John Deere Classics have been won by a single shot and another seven were decided in playoffs.